tsaniawarda2/dummyjson-api-playwright/README.md

 - Generates the Playwright HTML Report
 - Uploads the report as a workflow artifact

+> **CI Note:** Since the test suite runs against the public DummyJSON API, CI execution may occasionally be affected by API rate limiting (HTTP 429).

 ### Workflow Execution

 <img src="images/github-actions.png" width="900">